ISD is Putting Engineers in the Driver's Seat

 The curriculum offers courses on state of the art and cutting-edge engineering systems such as Energy Generation and Storage using Modern Materials; Advanced Energy Solutions; Ecological Sustainability in Design and Manufacturing; Modeling, Analysis, and Control of Electric Hybrid Vehicles; and Fuel Cells and Fuel Processor.
 These courses are taught by U-M faculty who are international subject experts, and they are offered in flexible format with on-campus and online options.
 Many students complete this degree entirely online.

 "The complexity of software in a vehicle is daunting.
 You can't reboot it.
 You can't open a window on your laptop and modify it in any way.
 It has to work in many modes of operation, not just driving down the road, but also when it's cloudy, rainy, freezing, or hot.
 It gets complicated very quickly." - Program Director Jim Freudenberg, Discovery News

 Students who graduate from this program will have strengths in modern automotive systems, engineering fundamentals, enhanced interdisciplinary skills, and the teamwork skills necessary to guide product and process development in this rapidly evolving field.
 The State of Michigan is and will continue to be a leader in automotive manufacturing, which creates a synergistic learning interchange with U-M.

 A highlight of the program for many students is the Capstone Project.
-While developing an industrial project, students have the opportunity for close interaction with the faculty, with other team members, and with industrial leaders.
+While developing an industrial project, students have the opportunity to interact closely with the faculty, other team members, and industrial leaders.